 And these plans for reaching the goals:

-You shouldn't develop a concrete and exhaustive plan during the call, but you can start to outline some tactics that will help the client reach his highest priority goal as soon as possible.
+You probably won't (and shouldn't) develop a concrete and exhaustive plan during the meeting, but you can start to outline some tactics that will help the client reach their highest priority goal as soon as possible.

-You will also want to discuss if the client has any company-wide goals it needs to meet.
-If he has quarterly reporting, then you will want to adjust the pace of your projects to reflect this.
-You need a clear understanding of the results the client wants to see and when he wants to see them.
+If they have quarterly reporting, then you'll want to adjust the pace of your projects to reflect this.
+You need a clear understanding of the results the client wants to see and when they want to see them.

-Get to know the internal structure and processes the client has in place and determine where your company’s product fits in.
+Get to know the internal structure and processes the client has in place and determine where your company’s product or service fits in.
 And don’t be afraid to set expectations for the client.
-You need to show results, which means you will need information, support, and approval from his team.
+You need to show results, which means you will need information, support, and approval from their team.